You are here

 Required Regulatory Training

-PEERRS certification in one of the two Human Subjects modules is required for principal investigators and certain study team members engaged in the conduct of human subjects research.
+Certification in the PEERRS Human Subjects Research Protections e-learning module is required for U-M principal investigators and certain study team members engaged in the conduct of human subjects research.
 See HRPP Education Resources for details.

 Let IRB-HSBS help you learn more about human subjects protections, the IRB application, IRB processes, and eResearch.
 Go beyond the basic regulatory training!